Professor Richard Douglas

-Associate Professor Richard Harvey
+Professor Richard Harvey

 Richard currently works as a dedicated rhinologist (nose, sinus, allergy and endoscopic sinus and skull base surgery) at St Vincent’s Hospital in Sydney.
 He is the Head of Rhinology & Skull Base Surgery at the Applied Medical Research Center of UNSW and is A/Professor at both the University of NSW and Macquarie University.
 After several years of post-training fellowships, including formal fellowships in the USA and UK, Richard practices in Sydney, Australia, as one of only a few dedicated rhinologists in the country.
 He has authored over 100 publications, abstracts and book chapters.
 He currently sits on the editorial board for Rhinology Journal and The International Forum of Allergy and Rhinology.
 He is an associate editor for American Journal of Rhinology and Allergy and is actively involved in research programs in Sydney.
 Richard runs a series of courses with St Vincent’s Hospital every year to further rhinologic education and training in Australia.

-Prof Anders Cervin
+Professor Anders Cervin